Rhoban/placo/docs/kinematics/concepts.rst

 Tasks and constraints
 =====================

-This page is walking through the kinematics solver main concepts.
-Feel free to skip the maths if you are not interested in the details.
+This page is providing details about the kinematics solver main concepts.
+Feel free to skip the maths if you only want the big picture.

 Tasks
 -----